 What could be included in your drain cover accident compensation?

-As we’ve already mentioned, it’s difficult to come up with an exact value of your claim before we know more about your case.
+As we’ve already mentioned, it’s difficult to come up with an exact value of your manhole compensation claims before we know more about your case.
 This is because your compensation will be made up of two different head of claim, and both of them can change depending on the specifics of your accidents and injuries.

 We’ve already seen from the table above how the injuries that you’ve sustained following your accident will be taken into account when your compensation is being calculated.
 You’ll be invited to a medical assessment where it will be confirmed that your injuries were caused by your accident, and also what the prognosis looks like for your injuries in particular.
 The part of your claim that covers your injuries is known as special damages, and it will vary based on the severity of your injuries and how likely they’re likely to affect you.